dusaprotocol/docs/docs/contracts/structs/LBPairInformation.md

 • **binStep**: `u32` = `0`

-The bin step of the LBPair
+The bin step of the Pair

 #### Defined in